AniGEA/python-api-challenge/README.md

 This activity is broken down into two deliverables, WeatherPy and VacationPy.
 # * Part 1: WeatherPy

-In this analysis, I investigate the relationship between latitude and key weather parameters across different hemispheres.
-By examining how latitude influences temperature, humidity, cloudiness, and wind speed, we aim to gain insights into regional climate variations.
-This exploration will contribute to a better understanding of the complex interplay between geography and weather dynamics, facilitating informed decision-making in various sectors.
+This analysis explored the relationship between latitude and key weather parameters across different hemispheres.
+Various insights into regional climate variations were sought by examining how latitude influences temperature, humidity, cloudiness, and wind speed.
+This exploration contributes to a better understanding of the complex interplay between geography and weather dynamics, facilitating informed decision-making in various sectors.

 Northern Hemisphere:
 Temperature vs. Latitude: